muhdfirdausdar/splunk-net-env/readme.md

-# Splunk Network Lab
+# Splunk Network Lab with OPNsense

 This project is a small virtual lab for testing and configuring Splunk.
-It includes two Windows 10 PCs on separate network segments (LAN10: 192.168.10.0/24 and LAN20: 192.168.20.0/24), an OPNsense router/firewall, and a Splunk Enterprise instance running on the host Windows 11 machine.
-Windows hosts use the Splunk Universal Forwarder to send logs to the indexer.
-A Kali Linux VM on a NAT network is included to simulate an external attacker and produce adversary-like traffic.
+It includes one Windows 10 PCs on  network segments (192.168.10.0/24), an OPNsense router/firewall and a Splunk Enterprise instance running on the local Windows 11 machine (My PC).
+Windows host use the Splunk Universal Forwarder to send logs to the indexer.
+OPNsense also sends logs to Splunk to indexer

 ---